Here's one member's statement about why he changed his mind and decided to join:

 Note that union dues are tax deductible under the category of "Unreimbursed Employee Expenses" when an employee uses Schedule A (Form 1040) or Schedule A (Form 1040NR).

 Refer to IRS Publication 529, which is on the IRS.gov website.
 The 2015 version of how to claim "Unreimbursed Employee Expenses" is now available: Publication 529

 We are One Faculty!
 We have one membership form for all and you simply check off your current status, when you fill out the form.
-Here's a link to the same Membership Form that was linked at the top of this page.
-Note: Social Security Numbers are no longer needed on the form; you may leave that section blank.
+The link to the membership form is at the top of this page.